GoGo Sentai Boukenger vs. Super Sentai: Plot

 Eiji then receives a call through his GoGo Changer from Asuka, a.k.a.
 Abare Black from Bakuryū Sentai Abaranger, all the way from Dino Earth while taking care of his daughter.
 He tells Eiji that Aka Red contacted him, but the connection to Earth is weak since the power of the dimension door is weak as well.
 Even contacting him was hard through the GoGo Changer.
 He loses connection to Eiji after a few minutes.
 While Chronos set up his time devices, Hikaru talks to the Boukengers about Chronos and the Boukengers are introduced to Smokey, although at first mistaking him as precious.
 Eiji then tries to meet Nanami Nono, a.k.a.
 Hurricane Blue from Ninpuu Sentai Hurricaneger, before her rehearsal, but is blocked by security and many fans.
 In a desperate attempt to catch Nanami's attention, Eiji shouts out "Hurricane Blue," which Nanami is surprised by.

-Chronos was then successful in summoning Meemy, from Mahou Sentai Magiranger, who meets up with Chronos.
+Chronos was then successful in summoning Meemy, from Mahō Sentai Magiranger, who meets up with Chronos.
 In frustration, Eiji throws out the Super Sentai Address Book and decides to battle Meemy and Chronos on his own.
 After Eiji is overpowered, he was rescued by Hurricane Blue, Abare Black, Deka Break and Magi Yellow.
 However, the various Super Sentai warriors repeatedly get in each other's way and Meemy and Chronos were able to escape.
 In the time prison, Satoru reveals that he has Zubaan with him.
-TsueTsue from Hyakujuu Sentai Gaoranger was then revived and welcomed by Gajya.
+TsueTsue from Hyakujuu Sentai Gaoranger was then revived and welcomed by Gajah.